-Do you want to make your vows rock but unsure how to get started?
+Do you want to make your vows completely and utterly amazing, but unsure how to get started?
 Swayed by the gazillion examples out there in Google-Land?

 The most heart-felt and beautiful part of any wedding ceremony can be the moment the couple share their vows.
 However, this is one area couples seem to get most concerned about.
 What to say?
 How to say it?
 What happens if one is full of lengthy heartfelt sincerity and the other is a quick witty ditty?

 Argh!
-Panic not though – read these handy tips on how to write your vows and hopefully this will ease your vow-writing-pain to help you wow your partner and express what it is you really want to tell them.
+Panic not though – read the handy tips below on how to write your vows and hopefully this will ease your vow-writing-pain to help you wow your partner and express what it is you really want to tell them.

 Where to Start